hate-alert/DE-LIMIT/README.md

 	2. Set the `csv_file` parameter to `*_translated.csv`.
 Now data_loader function will load the csv files containing the texts translated to English.

 4. **CNN+GRU Baseline**
-	1. Download the MUSE embeddings from the [MUSE github repository](https://github.com/facebookresearch/MUSE)
+	1. Download the MUSE embeddings from the [MUSE github repository](https://github.com/facebookresearch/MUSE) and store them in the folder `CNN_GRU/muse_embeddings`
 	2. The files for the CNN-GRU model are located in the `CNN_GRU` folder.
 The main file is called `CNN_GRU.py`.
 	3. In the params dictionary in `CNN_GRU.py`, set the values of parameters like `language`, `epochs`, `sample_ratio`, etc depending on the experimental setup.